How to Analyze Social Media Audience Segmentation

 If identifying or analyzing online audience segments is part of your day-to-day, for a brand, business, or agency, you need to use more than your typical online analytics.

 Audience segments can be focused on more than just age and gender.
-You’ll want to look beyond demographics and analyze psychographics -- how people think and feel, how they buy, their emotions, interests, and hobbies.
+You’ll want to look beyond demographics and analyze psychographics -- how people think and feel, how they buy, and their emotions, interests, and hobbies.

 Thankfully, solutions exist, such as Infegy's social listening tool, that can help you dive into these psychographic metrics to learn more details about audiences.